We live in a digital world where data is a critical constituent for business success.

 Disaster is real and may cause harm to any business of any size and any segment.
 There are so many related concepts and terms and it is becoming vital to understand these terms to ensure data availability.

 If you were looking for a guide on what is business continuity, disaster recovery and other associated terms — you are in the right place.
-Understanding the disaster recovery can be tricky, but it’s never too late to learn the basics: make yourself comfortable, we are about to start with the nuts and bolts!
+Understanding the difference can be tricky, but it’s never too late to learn the basics: make yourself comfortable, we are about to start with the nuts and bolts!

 Disaster recovery (DR) is a set of procedures which must be taken due to an unplanned event (disaster) that disrupts the company’s resources and puts day-to-day processes and operations at risk.
 Disaster may come in all forms and sizes and may happen due to multiple reasons: natural disasters, hardware failures, human errors or cybercrimes.
 The number of potential threats to your company is infinite: from an accidental fire (electrical equipment and appliances may be caused by things such as plugs, cables, etc.) to full-blown natural disasters and power outages (e.g. thunderstorm, flood, etc.)